microsoft/AirSim/docs/unreal_custenv.md

 4. From the `File menu` select `New C++ class`, leave default `None` on the type of class, click `Next`, leave default name `MyClass`, and click `Create Class`.
 We need to do this because Unreal requires at least one source file in project.
 It should trigger compile and open up Visual Studio solution `LandscapeMountains.sln`.

 5. Go to your folder for AirSim repo and copy `Unreal\Plugins` folder in to your `LandscapeMountains` folder.
 This way now your own Unreal project has AirSim plugin.
+(Alternatively, you may wish to create custom versions of the setUpLinks.[sh, bat] scripts in AirSim/Unreal/Environments/Blocks/, if you wish to use symlinks as opposed to copies of the source.)

 6. Edit the `LandscapeMountains.uproject` so that it looks like this